MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 ---
-title: "How to migrate your file share content to SharePoint using the Azure Data Box" ms.reviewer: ms.author: jhendr
+title: "Migrate your file share content to SharePoint using the Azure Data Box" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson